lukas-frystak-sonarsource/sonarqube-server-guides/configuration/configuration-cheat-sheet.md

 ### UI Configuration Steps

 All configuration in this section is performed on the Administration page and requires **global administrator** privileges.

+**Note:** All configuration fields in the UI are searchable, making it easy to find specific settings.

 #### Configuration > General Settings > General